 Drugs that get commonly used by Athletes

 Athletes mostly use erythropoietin drugs as a hormone.
 It enhances their performance by significantly increasing the stamina though boasting of the body red blood cell counts.
 However, it becomes dangerous when lots of it live in a person’s body.
 Since the hormones work is to thicken the blood, overuse of erythropoietin makes the heart work harder to maintain the various body activities.
 Addiction to erythropoietin may lead to high risk of heart attack or stroke.
+Those needing assistance should look for programs and healthcare systems, like Tricare drug rehab coverage, that help to cover the expense of recovery

 Steroids act as muscles builders that get abused by the athletes.
 When used for a more extended period they may lead to medical issues that include liver failure and heart problems.
 Additionally, steroids may cause the athlete to experience some extreme psychological effects like violent tendencies, depression, severe mood swings and aggression.